MicrosoftDocs/memdocs/memdocs/configmgr/cloud-attach/enable-cloud-attach.md

    - Azure Public Cloud
    - Azure US Government Cloud
    - Azure China Cloud
-      - Endpoint analytics and device upload to Microsoft Endpoint Manager admin center can't be enabled in Azure China Cloud
+      - Endpoint analytics and device upload to Microsoft Endpoint Manager admin center can't be enabled for Azure China Cloud
 1. Select **Sign In**.
 Sign into your account when prompted.
 1. Choose the **Customize settings** option to enable cloud features individually.
 1. By default, Configuration Manager uses your credentials to register an app in your Azure AD tenant.
 This app to authorize synchronization of data between your on-premises site and Intune.
 To use an app that you already created, select  **Optionally import a separate web app to synchronize Configuration Manager client data to Microsoft Endpoint Manager admin center**.
 For more information, see [Import a previously created Azure AD application](#bkmk_aad_app).